Preparing for Surgery

 Understanding Risks

-When recovering from surgery, your body requires additional calories, proteins as well as fluids, vitamins and minerals.
+Your overall health can affect your risks of complications during and after surgery.
+Medical conditions such as high blood pressure, diabetes, and obesity are modifiable risk factors, best improved before surgery.
+When recovering from surgery, your body also requires additional calories, proteins as well as fluids, vitamins and minerals.
 To help with this, your nutrition status before surgery is key.
 You may find the following resources helpful with this:

 Smoking